PointsBet Sportsbook Promotions & Offers

 PointsBet's email inbox functions in a similar manner, with responses, usually coming in a few business days.
 Users can also contact PointsBet on social media on state-specific Twitter accounts, Instagram account, or Facebook account.

 There's also a customer service function called the Karma Kommittee that analyzes bad beats or poor officiating that dictated the outcome of a bet.
 PointsBet users can submit these outcomes for the Karma Kommittee to analyze, and in certain circumstances, it will refund the losing side of the bet.
 While it's uncommon and isn't applicable to everyone, it's a nice customer service feature that shouldn't go unnoticed.

 Lastly, there's also a FAQ page for users who have questions but do not want to directly contact PointsBet.
 Under its "Help" section, PointsBet provides general information on deposits/withdrawals, features and promotions, house rules, responsible gaming, and troubleshooting.

 |Lack of same-game parlays|

 PointsBet has it all.
 A clean interface, quick response times, competitive odds and great customer support.
 Fans of particular sports and leagues will find the website appealing, while local fans will find the added bonus of the commitment PointsBet makes to state-specific teams.
 Features are routinely being added, so we won't hold it against them that the app can lag at times or that contests are few and far between.
 PointsBet is a premier site, and they still have room to grow.
 So, find the right PointsBet promo code for you, sign up and start betting!

 What States is PointsBet Legal in?

-PointsBet is currently legal in eight states: Arizona, Colorado, Indiana, Illinois, Iowa, New Jersey, Michigan, and West Virginia.
+PointsBet is currently legal in eleven states: New York, Arizona, Colorado, Indiana, Illinois, Iowa, New Jersey, Michigan, Virginia, Pennsylvania and West Virginia.